bhuman-ai/public_api/README.md

       status: String,
       checksum: Int,
       execution_name: String - Nullable, (If video generation failed, you can report using this execution id.)
-      row_index: Int - Nullable, (It's the same number as names value sequence that you request in the Generate Video API.)
+      row_index: Int - Nullable, (It's the same number as the names value sequence that you request in the Generate Video API.)
       text: String[] - Nullable, (["Don", "Apple"])
       message: String - Nullable,
       created_at: Datetime,